Complete Guide To Bitcoin

 Well, theoretically it is simple as the supercomputer should make it easier, but it’s still a highly active market place with billions of supercomputers across the globe competing per second.
 Some having extraordinary mining operations:

 Back in the day (2009), mining on your laptop/desktop computer could yield up to 200 bitcoins per day.
 Nowadays, you will spend 100 years just to mine 1 bitcoin one the same machine.

-In reality, the amount of investment needed to keep a “Crypto Farm” running is almost equal to the profits it generates.
-Hence, people are looking to cloud mining alternatives as they offer a more affordable way to mine without having to deal with the heavy mining gears.
+In reality, the amount of investment needed to keep a “crypto farm” running is almost equal to the profits it generates.
+Hence, people are looking to cloud mining alternatives as they offer a more affordable way to mine without having to deal with heavy mining equipment.

-There is no harm in trying though hopefully, you could get some bitcoins.
+There is no harm in trying, though hopefully, you can get some bitcoins.
 This leads us to the next question: